Fair Supervised Learning Through Constraints on Smooth Nonconvex Unfairness-Measure Surrogates: Background on Unfairness Measures

 \subsection{Fundamental Fairness Criteria}

-Let us consider the setting of supervised learning for classification, where in contrast to the standard setting of having only a combined feature vector, we distinguish between nonsensitive and sensitive features.
-(One possibility for trying to produce a fair classifier is to remove the sensitive feature.
-However, as is well known, this runs the risk of producing an unfair classifier since nonsensitive features can be correlated with sensitive ones \cite{grgic2016cas}.)
-For the sake of simplicity of presentation, let us consider the case where there is a single sensitive feature that takes binary values and a single label that also takes binary values.
+Consider the setting of supervised ML for classification, where in contrast to the standard setting of having only a combined feature vector, we distinguish between nonsensitive and sensitive features.
+(One idea for producing a fair classifier is to remove the sensitive feature.
+However, this runs the risk of producing an unfair classifier since nonsensitive features can be correlated with sensitive ones \cite{grgic2016cas}.)
+For the sake of simplicity, consider the case where there is a single sensitive feature that takes binary values and a single label that takes binary values.
 Our proposed approach can readily be extended to cases involving any finite number of sensitive feature values and multiclass settings with more than two labels.
+This can be done through constraints on each pair of sensitive feature and label.

 Let $(X, S, Y)$ be a tuple of random variables that is defined with respect to a probability space $(\Omega, \cal{F}, \mathbb{P})$, where $X$ represents the nonsensitive feature vector, $S$ represents the binary sensitive feature (in $\{0,1\}$), and $Y$ represents the binary true label (in $\{0,1\}$).
 Through a supervised learning procedure, suppose one defines a prediction function parameterized by $w$ so that, with a \emph{trained} $w$, the predicted label corresponding to a given pair of features is given by $\hat{Y} \equiv \hat{Y}(X, S, w)$.
 Three fundamental fairness criteria that are recognized in the literature are independence, separation, and sufficiency \cite{barocas2017fairness}.
 The independence criterion requires that the prediction $\hat{Y}$ is independent of the sensitive feature $S$; the separation criterion requires that the prediction $\hat{Y}$ is independent of the sensitive feature $S$ conditioned on the true label $Y$; and the sufficiency criterion requires that the true label $Y$ is independent of the sensitive feature $S$ conditioned on the prediction $\hat{Y}$.